-You can move your Characters with the Pilot ability onto your units in the Space or Ground arenas, giving those units bonuses to speed, power, or health or giving them extra abilities.
+You can move your Characters with the Pilot ability onto your units in the Space, Ground, or Character arena.
+Pilots can give those units bonuses to speed, power, or health and give them extra abilities.
 The Pilot ability looks like this: